webthingorg/devtools-frontend/README.md

 DevTools frontend is also available on NPM as the [chrome-devtools-frontend](https://www.npmjs.com/package/chrome-devtools-frontend) package.
 It's not currently available via CJS or ES modules, so consuming this package in other tools may require [some effort](https://github.com/paulirish/devtools-timeline-model/blob/master/index.js).

 The version number of the npm package (e.g. `1.0.373466`) refers to the Chromium commit position of latest frontend git commit.
-It's incremented with every Chromium commit, however the package is updated roughly daily.
+It's incremented with every Chromium commit, however the package is updated roughly daily

 ### Getting in touch